 A professional opera singer by trade, Paris-born Latana loves all things baroque (especially Versailles!), good food and red wine - describing herself as a 'child of the planet', with her Chinese-Algerian ancestry Latana is ready to try anything new , which we still think learning the minuet is, naturally...

 Erica is an accomplished dancer of all genres from a young age.
 She danced in 42nd Street and appeared in many productions at Drury Lane and Epsom Playhouse.
 She ran a designer fasion boutique before graduating in textile design from Chelsea College of Art.
 Now she is a freelancer and is involved in many creative projects including designing her own brand of textile and her very own minuet constume!

 Nikki danced with the CGMC in 1984/1985 before going travelling to Israel and South America.
 During 20+ years in France (teaching English as a foreign language and rasing a family), already a keen musician, she totally fell in love with the baroque flute and decided to specialise in this wonderful instrument.
 She has formed a baroque trio available for concerts.
 She now freelances in London as a TEFL teacher.

 We'd be nothing without our dedicated teachers to keep us all on our toes.
 They decipher cryptic diagrams when we're trying to bring original dances to life, and choreograph new ones for us to the music of the era.

-Louisa is a recent addition to our occasional teaching staff, and a former pupil of Sarah's.
-She divides her time between teaching at her parents' dance studio and performing – you would have seen her dancing in ENO's "The Mikado" at The London Coliseum a few years ago.
+Louisa is a longstanding guest dancing mistress, and now regular teacher for the Company, and a former pupil of our past dancing mistress, Sarah Cremer.
+Louisa divides her time between teaching at her parents' dance studio and performing – you would have seen her dancing in ENO's "The Mikado" at The London Coliseum a few years ago.